Turkey sandwiches, move over! Try these creative recipes with your holiday leftovers.

 - Pour 3 1/3 cups of water into a medium-sized saucepan and bring to a boil over medium-high heat.
 Add the couscous and a pinch of salt.
 Cook, adjusting the heat if water thinks about boiling over, until tender, 5 to 6 minutes.
 Drain in a colander when done.

 - Add two tablespoons of the butter to a skillet set over medium-high heat.
 Add the dried cranberries, almonds, and a pinch of salt, and stir well.
 Cook until almonds are lightly toasted.
 Add the drained couscous and stir well.
-Turn off the heat and add 2 tablespoons of the lemon juice as well as Brussels sprouts and sweet potatoes.
+Turn off the heat and add 2 tablespoons of lemon juice and Brussels sprouts, and sweet potatoes.
 Stir to combine.
 Taste, and add more butter or lemon juice if needed.
 Season with more salt and pepper.

 Turkey and Stuffin’ Soup